+The school location and surrounding area can be viewed in more detail at devon.cc/schoolareamaps.
 For admissions purposes, distances are measured in a straight-line from the green star marker for the school.
-Distances for school transport purposes are measured by the shortest available route.

 Oversubscription Criteria

 To be used only when there are more applications than there are places available.